-Salmonella outbreak linked to pre-cut melon
+Salmonella outbreak linked to pre-cut melon grows

-- The melon was sold at Kroger, Walmart, Jay C and Payless stores

-(CNN)A multistate outbreak of salmonella linked to pre-cut melon has sickened 60 people in five Midwestern states, the US Centers for Disease Control and Prevention reported Friday.
+(CNN)A multistate outbreak of salmonella linked to pre-cut melon has sickened at least 60 people, the US Centers for Disease Control and Prevention reported Saturday.
+A recall has affected eight states, the CDC said.

 Six people are sick in Illinois, 11 in Indiana, 32 in Michigan, 10 in Missouri and one in Ohio.

+The melon was also sold in Georgia, Kentucky and North Carolina.
+Stores carrying the melon include Costco, Jay C, Kroger, Payless, Owen's, Sprouts, Trader Joe's, Walgreens, Walmart and Whole Foods/Amazon

 Thirty-one people have been hospitalized in this outbreak, the CDC said, and no deaths have been reported.